 The weather in Belgrade can be very cold.
 Belgrade is much colder than Kotor in the winter.
-The temperature in Belgrade is usually 2°C (35°F) in January, and Kotor stays around 6°C (42°F).
+The daily temperature in Belgrade averages around 2°C (35°F) in January, and Kotor fluctuates around 6°C (42°F).

 Belgrade usually receives less sunshine than Kotor during winter.
-At this time of the year, Belgrade gets 71 hours of sunny skies, while Kotor receives 121 hours of full sun.
+Belgrade gets 71 hours of sunny skies, while Kotor receives 121 hours of full sun in the winter.

 It rains a lot this time of the year in Kotor.
 In January, Belgrade usually receives less rain than Kotor.
-At this time of the year, Belgrade gets 49 mm (1.9 in) of rain, while Kotor receives 186 mm (7.3 in) of rain each month for the winter.
+Belgrade gets 49 mm (1.9 in) of rain, while Kotor receives 186 mm (7.3 in) of rain each month for the winter.

 Both Kotor and Belgrade during the spring are popular places to visit.
 Furthermore, many travelers come to Kotor for the beaches, the small town charm, and the natural beauty.

 In the spring, Belgrade is around the same temperature as Kotor.
-Typically, the spring temperatures in Belgrade in April are around 14°C (56°F), and Kotor is about 14°C (58°F).
+Typically, the spring temperatures in Belgrade in April average around 14°C (56°F), and Kotor averages at about 14°C (58°F).